 Monumento a la Hispanidad

-Although certainly not the biggest of Cozumel’s tourist attractions, the Monumento a la Hispanidad is a landmark worth visiting while strolling San Miguel de Cozumel.
+The Monumento a la Hispanidad is certainly not the biggest of Cozumel’s sites, and not much in comparison to the more famous Mayan archeological attractions in the Yucatan.
+But the Monumento a la Hispanidad is still a landmark worth visiting while strolling San Miguel de Cozumel.
 You’ll find a small park sporting a replica of Mayan ruins.

 Mayan Cacao Company